-- (22) The Vice-Chancellor and Chief Executive Officer makes these guidelines. - (23) UNE Representatives must observe these Guidelines in relation to University matters.
-University Representatives are encouraged to seek support and advice about any matters relating to sexual harm or harassment from Human Resources Services Directorate, the Respect Now Always Coordinator or the Student Grievance Unit and to play an active role in ensuring they receive the most up to date and relevant training and information. - (24) The Manager Student Grievance Unit and Director Human Resource Services will regularly monitor and report to the Vice-Chancellor and Chief Executive Officer on the operation of, and compliance with, these guidelines, including: - a. information about implemented preventative actions, including completing of training and partnerships with external agencies; - b. de-identified reports on disclosures and complaints regarding sexual harm and harassment; and - c. any recommendations for changes to policies and processes for preventing and reporting sexual harm and harassment. - (25) These Guidelines are consistent with the Anti-Discrimination Act 1997 (NSW), Sex Discrimination Act 1984 (Cth), Privacy and Personal Information Protection Act 1998 (NSW), the Privacy Act 1988 (Cth), and the Health Records and Information Privacy Act (NSW) 2002. - (26) These Guidelines operate as and from the Effective Date. - (27) Notwithstanding other provisions of these Guidelines, the Vice-Chancellor and Chief Executive Officer may approve an exception to these Guidelines where the Vice-Chancellor and Chief Executive Officer determines the application of these Guidelines would otherwise lead to an unfair, unreasonable or absurd outcome.
+(22) The Vice-Chancellor and Chief Executive Officer makes this Policy.

+(23) UNE Representatives must observe this Policy in relation to University matters.
+University Representatives are encouraged to seek support and advice about any matters relating to sexual harm or harassment from Human Resources Services Directorate, the Respect.Now.Always Coordinator or the Student Grievance Unit and to play an active role in ensuring they receive the most up to date and relevant training and information.

+(24) The Student Solutions Manaager and Director People and Culture will regularly monitor and report to the Vice-Chancellor and Chief Executive Officer on the operation of, and compliance with, this Policy, including:

+- a. information about implemented preventative actions, including completing of training and partnerships with external agencies; - b. de-identified reports on disclosures and complaints regarding sexual harm and harassment; and - c. any recommendations for changes to policies and processes for preventing and reporting sexual harm and harassment.

+(25) This Policy is consistent with the Anti-Discrimination Act 1977, Sex Discrimination Act 1984, Privacy and Personal Information Protection Act 1998, thePrivacy Act 1988, and the Health Records and Information Privacy Act 2002.

+(26) This Policy operates as and from the Effective Date.

+(27) Notwithstanding other provisions of this Policy, the Vice-Chancellor and Chief Executive Officer may approve an exception to this Policy where the Vice-Chancellor and Chief Executive Officer determines the application of this Policy would otherwise lead to an unfair, unreasonable or absurd outcome.
 Approvals by the Vice-Chancellor and Chief Executive Officer under this clause must be documented in writing and must state the reason for the exception.